Powder Mountain at a Glance:

 500 inches of snow annually

 Powder Mountain is a very impressive ski area, and a cool concept- the ski area is managed by The Summit Group – an elite ski group of tech wizards and web wonders.
 Majority owner is Reed Hastings, founder of Netflix, as of 2023.
 But, good news – Powder is open to the public… unlike Yellowstone Club for example.

-Powder is in Eden Utah, a kind of paradise of its own, not far from Salt Lake but worlds away too, up a black diamond access road.
-Powder is near Snowbasin Ski Resort, with vast terrain and stunning views within its 10,000 acre mountain haven.
+Powder is in Eden Utah, a kind of paradise of its own, not far from Salt Lake City but worlds away too, up a black diamond access road.
+Powder is near Snowbasin Ski Resort, with vast terrain and stunning views within its 8,000 acre mountain haven.

-Powder’s base looks homespun and humble, with old alpine lodges and mostly fixed grip lifts, and skiing in all directions on 2,876-acres with 9 lifts total including a high speed Hidden Lake Express quad as the centerpiece.
+Powder’s base looks homespun and humble, with old alpine lodges and mostly fixed grip lifts, and skiing in all directions on 2,876-acres lift-serviced by 9 lifts total including a high speed Hidden Lake Express quad as the centerpiece.

-But there’s much more to Powder than the dozens of maintained trails, including two in-bounds cat ski operations – just $25 a ride in Lightning Ridge and Rain Tree areas, for untracked powder turns in steeper chutes or wide-open bowls even the day or two after a snow storm.
-Powder also has guided sidecountry tours amid 5,081 acres of ungroomed terrain.
+But there’s much more to Powder than the dozens of maintained groomed trails, including two in-bounds cat ski operations – just $25 a ride in Lightning Ridge and Rain Tree areas, for untracked powder turns in steeper chutes or wide-open bowls even the day or two after a snow storm.
+Powder also has guided sidecountry tours amid 5,081 acres of all-natural terrain.
 Its a big playground for skiers on privately owned land.

 Powder limits ticket sales to 1,500 skiers a day to the public, still under a $100 a day.
 Ski instructors offer all day kids camps, and ski guides are available to tour mom and dad around beyond the groomed boulevards.

-Cofounders who purchased Powder Mountain Ski Resort in 2013 for a reported $40 million for the 10,000 acres and six peaks in the Wasatch Mountains near Snowbasin, are Elliott Bisnow, Brett Leve, Jeff Rosenthal and Jeremy Schwartz.
+Cofounders who purchased Powder Mountain Ski Resort in 2013 for a reported $40 million for the vast ski acres and six peaks in the Wasatch Mountains near Snowbasin, are Elliott Bisnow, Brett Leve, Jeff Rosenthal and Jeremy Schwartz.